raphaelgatti/v2-ach-api-docs/source/includes/_masspay.md

   });
 ```

-## Get a mass payment by id
+## Retrieve a mass payment

 This section outlines how to retrieve a mass payment by its id.
 All mass payments will have a status of `pending` upon creation and will move to `processing` and finally `complete` as the service runs.
-It is recommended that you retrieve your [list of mass payment items](#list-mass-payment-items) when your mass payment has a status of `complete` to determine if any items failed to process successfully.
+It is recommended that you retrieve your [list of mass payment items](#list-items-for-a-mass-payment) when your mass payment has a status of `complete` to determine if any items failed to process successfully.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `Transactions` <a href="#oauth-scopes">scope</a>.</li>